Wimmics/plic2owl/README.md

 # Plic2OWL: PlinianCore-to-OWL translation
 [![License Info](http://img.shields.io/badge/license-Apache%202.0-brightgreen.svg)](LICENSE)

+The [Plinian Core vocabulary](https://github.com/tdwg/PlinianCore/tree/master) is a standard data model designed to share biological species level information.
+It is developped as an XML schema (XSD).

+The **Plinian Core ontology** is a representation the XSD PlinianCore data model as an [OWL](https://www.w3.org/TR/2012/REC-owl2-overview-20121211/) ontology, to be used in RDF-based knowledge graphs.

-This repository is a stand-alone Python application that transtlates the [Plinian Core vocabulary](https://github.com/tdwg/PlinianCore/tree/master), represented as a XML schema, into an OWL ontology.
+This repository is a Python application that transtlates the Plinian Core XML schema into an OWL ontology.
 The output format is [RDF Turtle](https://www.w3.org/TR/turtle/).

+**WARNING**: this is an on-going work, the generated ontology may change at any time.

 ## Quick start guide